datastax/dsbulk/changelog/README.md

 - [improvement] DAT-210: Do not print effective settings to the console.
 - [improvement] DAT-206: Default connector.*.url to "-".
 - [improvement] DAT-200: DSBulk should fail if execution directory already exists and is not empty.
+- [improvement] DAT-189: More gracefully error out when Json document mode is wrong.

 ### 1.0.0-beta2